 At a workshop, a second-grade teacher mentioned teaching “energy,” and I pointed out that she could extend the topic to include potential and kinetic energy.
 She scoffed and said, “Oh we don’t teach that in second grade.”

-Why not?
 Why couldn’t you at least mention the relatively simple idea that some energy is currently being used and some energy is stored up for later use?
 Many second graders could absolutely understand that.

 In fact, some kids would eat that up!

 Let’s be very careful not to underestimate our students.
 Many are ready for work that is several grade levels beyond their age.

 Friends, just because a textbook doesn’t include certain information doesn’t mean your students’ heads will explode if they hear it.
 How can you possibly differentiate for advanced kids without aiming beyond standards?

 I’ve run into this mindset over and over: a mistaken belief that you can only teach kids certain things at certain ages.

 Sure, it’s unlikely your third-graders are going to master calculus, but it sure doesn’t mean you can’t expose them to advanced ideas.